A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Stabilization of the RLG scale factor

 In order to stabilize the scale factor $S$, the standard techniques are to lock the ring perimeter length by comparing the RLG emission frequency with an optical frequency standard or the RLG cavity FSR with a radio-frequency standard.
 The presence of the two FP resonators along the square ring cavity allows the implementation of a procedure that optimise the ring shape and stabilize $S$ \cite{Santagata2015} by stabilizing the length of the two diagonals.
 Our procedure acts symmetrically on the PZTs, moving the four mirrors along the diagonal direction.
 It gives the advantage of keeping invariant the ring shape and, as a consequence, the phase of the radiation back scattered by the mirrors, which is the principal source of error due the non-linearity of the laser kinematics.

 The new simplified scheme is shown in Fig.\ref{setup}.
-The radiation coming from our RfL is sent through two polarization maintaining single-mode fibers into the Fabry-P\'erot resonators build by the diagonal opposite mirrors to interrogate the two diagonal FP.
+The radiation coming from our RfL is sent through two polarization maintaining single-mode fibers into the Fabry-Perot resonators, each formed by the presence of an opposing mirror.
 Into the fiber path is inserted an acousto-optics modulator (AOM), operating around 200~MHz.
 Each FP transmission signal is collected on a photodiode, then it's amplified by a transimpendance modulus and finally it's sent to a data acquisition card National Instrument USB-6363.
 A VCO sweeps the in-fiber AOM every 100~ms of some MHz.
-A LabVIEW program visualises the two transmission signals.
+A LabVIEW\textsuperscript{TM} program visualises the two transmission signals.
 At the beginning of each run, the PZTs that move the mirrors are manually driven by a DC voltage in order to center the transmission peaks inside the AOM sweep.
-Eventually, the sweep is reduced to about 1~MHz and the LabView program will calculate in two independent parallel ways the voltage of the PZTs corresponding to the maxima of the transmission signals, sending the error signal to the PZTs to close the loop.
+Eventually, the sweep is reduced to about 1~MHz and the LabView\textsuperscript{TM} program will calculate in two independent parallel ways the voltage of the PZTs corresponding to the maxima of the transmission signals, sending the error signal to the PZTs to close the loop.
 The high frequency response of the servo loop is limited to a few tenths of Hz, because each PZT slide must move the whole chamber mass, bigger than 2~kg.

 We underline that the correction signal is sent symmetrically on the two PZTs of each diagonal.
 This solution allows a correction of the temperature dilation without deforming the geometry of the optical path, which would affect the back-scattering phase.